engitest-02/bms/README.md

 - [ ] `get_oslo_attr_def` of `object_type.py`
 - [x] change view "decomposition type" in order to not display the decomposition_relationships
 - [ ] check if get_view() in maintainance_object.py is still useful
+- [ ] `bms.maintainance_object._get_children()` use hardcoded ´decomposition_type_id´ for 'OTL AWV'
+- [ ] At creation, display which managing organisation the future will inherit if it is not an 'managing level' (and probaly the same for the ownership)